kousun12/datadash/chart_defs/sessions/ag_data/eac2414a-e382-43b4-befc-d8efe18813fc/concept.md

 The improved layout ensures all information is clearly visible and legible.
 This approach provides a clear and interactive way to explore the agricultural data, allowing users to identify trends and make comparisons across different crops and years, while also giving a sense of the total beginning stocks for all commodities combined.

 Update: All previous issues with the chart configuration have been resolved.
-The code has been updated to work correctly with Apache Arrow tables and the tooltip positioning has been fixed to accurately reflect the y-value of the specific point being hovered over within the stacked area chart.
+The code has been updated to work correctly with Apache Arrow tables, and the tooltip functionality has been fixed to accurately display information for each data point.

-The visualization now uses appropriate accessor functions to handle the Apache Arrow table structure, ensuring that the data is correctly processed and displayed.
+The visualization now correctly handles the Apache Arrow table structure, ensuring that the data is properly processed and displayed.
 This update maintains all the previously described features of the chart, including the stacked areas, color coding, tooltips, and responsive design.

 Users can now interact with the chart as intended, seeing the total beginning stocks across all commodities for each year, comparing the relative contribution of each commodity, and observing changes over time.
 The tooltips function correctly, providing detailed information for each data point on hover at the precise location within the stacked area chart.

 This improvement greatly enhances the precision and usability of the interactive features, allowing users to explore the data more accurately and intuitively.
+The chart now properly handles the Apache Arrow data structure, resolving the previous error related to the `get` function not being available.